-Catalytic converters play a crucial role in your car's exhaust system and are responsible for cleaning the emissions coming out from the engine.
+Catalytic converters, or cat converters, play a crucial role in your car's exhaust system and are responsible for cleaning the emissions coming out from the engine.
 As a car owner, you should learn how to recognise the tell-tale signs of a converter going bad.

 Some signs of a bad catalytic converter include the Check Engine indicator lighting up on your instrument panel, rattling noise from the engine, and a loss in fuel efficiency.
 Engine misfires and erratic driving also result from the same problem.